Most Popular Platforms & Technologies by Category in Q1 2026

 The Shopee paradox: one company, two categories

-Note highlighting Shopee as the only platform ranking top three in two categories
+Venn diagram showing Shopee as the only platform ranking top three in both E-commerce and Low-Cost E-commerce categories

 Shopee is the only platform in Cloudflare's entire dataset that ranks top 3 in two separate categories at the same time: